lakshmi1403/myleetcodejourney/Week1.md

 ---

-Add your weekly reflections, mistakes, and learning below each week!
+I will add my weekly reflections, mistakes, and learning below each week!